 You initially enter an outer chamber with a wooden throne chair.
 Then you can move to the rear and look over the transparent barriers into the Throne Room.

 It's not a very grand throne room for such an impressive complex.
 Yes, there is an alabaster chair along one wall, with gypsum benches for some henchmen to either side.
 But is this the throne room of an empire that participated in trade all around the eastern Mediterranean and inland to Mesopotamia and beyond at its peak?

 There's a large bowl which Evans and the descriptive material at the site both admit was found somewhere else and brought here because, well, it looked nice here.

-Evans' multi-volume report describes the frescoes, and goes into the meaning of the griffins and how they were designed.
+Evans's multi-volume report describes the frescoes, and goes into the meaning of the griffins and how they were designed.
 But he is describing how he designed them.
-The museum in Heraklion has the best surviving fragments of original frescoes from this room, showing that what you see today is Evans' creation:
+The museum in Heraklion has the best surviving fragments of original frescoes from this room, showing that what you see today is Evans's creation: